aws-azure-login/aws-azure-login/README.md

 [![npm module downloads per month](http://img.shields.io/npm/dm/aws-azure-login.svg)](https://www.npmjs.org/package/aws-azure-login)

 # aws-azure-login
-If your organization uses [Azure Active Directory](https://azure.microsoft.com) to provide SSO login to the AWS console, then there is no easy way to use the [AWS CLI](https://aws.amazon.com/cli/).
+If your organization uses [Azure Active Directory](https://azure.microsoft.com) to provide SSO login to the AWS console, then there is no easy way to log in on the command line or to use the [AWS CLI](https://aws.amazon.com/cli/).
 This tool fixes that.
-It lets you use the normal Azure AD login (including MFA) from a command line to create a federated AWS session and places the temporary credentials in the proper place for the AWS CLI.
+It lets you use the normal Azure AD login (including MFA) from a command line to create a federated AWS session and places the temporary credentials in the proper place for the AWS CLI and SDKs.

 ## Installation